The Best Landscaper Boots So You Can Get The Job Done

 That being said, Vibram soles are also another great option that can offer a durable alternative to rubber.
 They will usually cost you a few extra bucks, but in some cases, they will outlast their rubber counterparts.

-The two most popular construction types used for work shoes are Goodyear welt and cement direct attach.
+The two most popular construction types used for work boots are Goodyear welt and cement direct attach.
 While each offers its own pros and cons, Goodyear welt is going to be the most durable of the two.

 However, with landscaping jobs, flexibility is just as important as durability.
 For that reason, a lot of the top outdoors footwear will have the cement construction so as to not add any additional weight and ensure that workers don’t have their movement restricted.